Ryan-Glgr/KNN_R/KNN_PACKAGE/README.txt

             - Column of Y values
             - Desired K amount (integer)
             - optionally: mode= <"OpenCL"> <"CUDA"> or <"cpp"> with a default using C++
-            - optoinally: precision="float" or "double" to determine the amount of decimal precision needed.
+            - optionally: precision="float" or "double" to determine the amount of decimal precision needed.

 -------------
 FUNCTIONALITY
 -------------
 This package is an optimized implementation of KNN algorithm for estimating Information Energy.
 It is NOT for classification problems requiring KNN style decisions.
 Tiny K values, 0, 1, etc may result in bad outputs ie INF or large values.
-This is simply a consequence of the K Nearest Neighbor algorithm.
+This is simply a mathematical consequence of the K Nearest Neighbor algorithm.
 It is designed to be ran with slightly larger k values.